Run fast for your mother run fast for your father

 "Move!"
 Eleanor cried as she brought up her bow and notched an arrow in it.

 "Prince, hold!"
-Elissa shouted in command, as Prince charged by her.
+Elissa shouted in command

 Fear almost closed her throat.
 If he trips it first . . .

-She took a deep breath and shouted in the loudest, deepest, most this-means-business voice she could muster, "Prince, to me NOW!"
+She took a deep breath and shouted in the loudest, deepest, most this-means-business voice she could muster, "Prince, to me, now!"

-Elissa grabbed a torch off the wall just as rest of the men got to the top of the ramp.
+Finally the stubborn dog ran back to her.
+She grabbed a torch off the wall just as rest of the men got to the top of the ramp.
 One of them tripped the trap and the bottle exploded—a thick slippery substance splattered around them and two men in front went down, hard.
 The three behind them slid but kept their feet.

 With a running step for momentum, Elissa tossed the torch over Prince's head and into the center of the group of men.